 23. Grab a prop—preferably not a red Solo cup.
 Holding onto an object such as a flower or decoration can help you relax your posture and add personality to a picture.

 24. To make your eyes sparkle, look at a light source.
-A lamp or brightly lit Christmas tree will create a flattering gleam in your pupils.
+A lamp, for example, will create a flattering gleam in your pupils.

 25. Forget saying “cheese,” and instead think of something funny.
 Better yet, joke with the photographer.
 A natural smile trumps a fake one every time.